ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 ## Step 2.3 - See the attack

 You are a security operator in charge of an enterprise firewall in a larger cooperaiton.
 You just found that a policy enforced by a Check Point Next Generation Firewall (NGFW), protecting your line of business applications, has been repeatedly violated.
-To showcase this, open the SmartConsole on your Windows workstation, access the Check Point management server and on the left side click on the **LOGS & MONITOR** tab:
+To showcase this, open the SmartConsole on your Windows workstation, access the Check Point management server and on the left side click on the **LOGS & MONITOR** tab.
+A new window opens, offering you two choices: **Audit Logs** and **Logs**.
+Click on **logs** to get to the actual view of the logs:

 ![Check Point logs view, violation logs](images/smartconsole_violation_logs.png)